Shiwanshu123/Corporate-Wellbeing-Platform/README.md

 Publish directory: Set this to ./ (root directory) since all files are in the root of the project.
 Deploy the Site: Click on Deploy Site to start the deployment process.
 Netlify will automatically build and deploy the project.

-Confirm Deployment:

-After deployment, Netlify will provide you with a unique URL (e.g., https://your-site-name.netlify.app).
-Open the URL and ensure the website is functioning correctly.
-Custom Domain (Optional)
-If you'd like to use a custom domain, you can configure it within the Netlify dashboard:

-Go to your site settings in Netlify.
-Under Domain Management, click Add custom domain.
-Follow the instructions to connect your domain.
-Updates and Maintenance
-To update the website, simply make changes to the code, commit them, and push to the GitHub repository.
-Netlify will automatically deploy the new changes once they are pushed to the main branch.
+Confirm Deployment: After deployment, you can visit the live site at the following URL:

+Corporate Wellbeing Platform